-All of these muscles should be examined for myofasical trigger points in addition to the typical orthopedic exam including active and passive range of motion, strength testing, selective tissue tensioning, special tests, posture and alignment, etc. Clinicians are beginning to get more case reports in the literature regarding the use of dry needling in treating dancers (14).
-Clinicians should be encouraged to contribute to evidenced-based practice in this valuable way.
+All of these muscles should be examined for myofascial trigger points in addition to the typical orthopedic exam including active and passive range of motion, strength testing, selective tissue tensioning, special tests, posture, and alignment, etc. Clinicians are beginning to get more case reports in the literature regarding the use of dry needling in treating dancers (14).
+Clinicians should be encouraged to contribute to evidence-based practice in this valuable way.

-A classic example is the violinist suffering from tension type headaches because of sustained cervical rotation that is causing trigger points in the suboccipital muscles or sternocleidomastoid muscle (SCM).
-In this case, bilateral SCMs, subocciptals, as well as posterior cervical muscles and deep cervical flexors will need to be examined.
+A classic example is a violinist suffering from tension-type headaches because of sustained cervical rotation that is causing trigger points in the suboccipital muscles or sternocleidomastoid muscle (SCM).
+In this case, bilateral SCMs, the suboccipitals, as well as the posterior cervical muscles and deep cervical flexors will need to be examined.
 Is the dancer forcing turnout, overusing deep hip rotators, inhibiting the gluteal muscles, leading to increased valgus stress at the knee with landing jumps?
-In such a presentation, it would be important to examine and treat trigger points in the deep rotator muscles, gluteal muscles, adductor muscles and quadricep muscle groups.
+In such a presentation, it would be important to examine and treat trigger points in the deep rotator muscles, gluteal muscles, adductor muscles, and quadriceps muscle groups.
 In these cases, trigger points are a contributing factor to the pain complaints and must be addressed in addition to accessory joint motion, postural and motor control impairments.

 - American Physical Therapy Association.
 Physical therapists & the performance of dry needling: An educational resource paper, 2012.
 Alexandria, VA.

 - Simons, DG, Travell JG, Simons, LS.
 Travell and Simons’ myofascial pain and dysfunction: the trigger point manual.
 Volume 1.
-Upper half of body.
+The upper half of the body.
 2nd ed.
 Baltimore, MD: Williams & Wilkins; 1999.

 - Myopain Seminars.
 Resources: Dry Needling Rulings 2016.
 Accessed August 10, 2016.